 BSI = British Standards Institute

-BS 7799, of course, was the progenitor - the granddaddy of the ISO/IEC 27000 family.
+BS 7799, of course, was the progenitor, the granddaddy of the ISO/IEC 27000 family.
 The code of practice for information security management now known as ISO/IEC 27002 was originally published as a DTI guide and became BS 7799 in 1995.
 When the accompanying certification standard that later became ISO/IEC 27001 was released as BS 7799 part 2 in 1999, the original standard was renamed BS 7799 part 1.
+Part 3 Information security management systems - guidelines for information security risk management was published in 2006.
+Parts 1, 2 and 3 have all since been withdrawn.

 BSI = Bundesamt fur Sicherheit in der Informationstechnik

-The German federal office for information security publishes some of its publications in English, and is well known for its IT-Grundschutz [IT baseline protection] manual, originally released in 1994.
-This painstakingly detailed manual describes an ISMS comprising a governance structure and suite of information security controls ranging from technological, organizational and sociological to infrastructural (physical) in nature.
-It has now been divided to separate the methods (which are gradually being aligned with ISO27k) from the huge catalogue of threats and controls (which is like an extreme version of ISO/IEC 27002).
+The German federal office for information security is well known for its IT-Grundschutz [IT baseline protection] manual, originally released in 1994.
+This painstakingly-detailed manual describes an ISMS comprising a governance structure and suite of information security controls ranging from technological, organizational and sociological to infrastructural (physical) in nature.
+It has now been divided to separate the methods (which are gradually being aligned with ISO27k) from the huge catalogue of threats and controls (which is like ISO/IEC 27002 on steroids).

-While in various places it claims to be based on ISO27k, IT-Grundshutz has in reality been adapted slightly to reflect some aspects of ISO27k.
-There are some oddities as a consequence of shoehorning the German standard into the ISO27k mold, for instance noting that it uses the term ‘IT security’ instead of ‘information security’ “because it is equivalent but shorter” whereas in fact, these are subtly different concepts.
-The main difference is that IT-Grundshutz recommends the adoption of a standardized and pragmatic de facto security baseline as a starting point rather than ISO27k’s pure de novo risk-based and somewhat theoretical approach.
+While in various places it claims to be based on ISO27k, IT-Grundschutz has in reality been adapted slightly to reflect some aspects of ISO27k.
+There are some oddities as a consequence of shoehorning the German standard into the ISO27k mold, for instance noting that it uses the term ‘IT security’ instead of ‘information security’ “because it is equivalent but shorter” whereas most professionals accept that they are conceptually and literally different.
+The main difference is that IT-Grundschutz recommends the adoption of a standardized and pragmatic de facto security baseline as a starting point rather than ISO27k’s pure de novo risk-based and somewhat theoretical approach.
 Neither approach is necessarily right or wrong - both have their merits.

-BSI Standard 100-1 Information Security Management Systems (ISMS) is a 38-page overview of the IT-Grundshutz approach to developing and implementing an ISMS, not dissimilar to ISO/IEC 27000’s introduction to ISO27k.
+BSI Standard 100-1 Information Security Management Systems (ISMS) is an overview of the IT-Grundschutz approach to developing and implementing an ISMS, not dissimilar to ISO/IEC 27000’s introduction to ISO27k.

-BSI Standard 100-3 Risk Analysis Based on IT-Grundschutz is 23 pages long and vaguely resembles ISO/IEC 27005.
+BSI Standard 100-3 Risk Analysis Based on IT-Grundschutz vaguely resembles ISO/IEC 27005.
 In contrast to ISO27k, the IT-Grundschutz baseline approach uses the catalogues to specify security controls for ‘normal’ systems that are assumed to have ‘normal’ risks, using risk analysis only to identify additional risk and control requirements for ‘high’ or ‘very high’ systems (which, in military and government organizations, presumably equate to unclassified, secret and top secret systems, respectively).
+The threats catalogue lists 45 ‘elementary threats’.

-IT-Grundschutz Catalogues, updated annually in German but slightly out-of-date versions have been released in English too.
-Contains over 4,000 pages (!) of excruciatingly detailed advice on information security threats, controls etc., and hence are roughly the same as ISO/IEC 27002 but much more specific (e.g. recommending WEP for WiFi security!).
+IT-Grundschutz Catalogues, updated annually.
+Over 4,000 pages (!) of excruciatingly detailed advice on information security threats, controls etc., roughly equivalent to ISO/IEC 27002 but much more specific.
 “One of the most important objectives of IT-Grundschutz is to reduce the expense of the information security process by offering reusable bundles of familiar procedures to improve information security.
 In this manner, the IT-Grundschutz Catalogues contain standard threats and security safeguards for typical business processes and IT systems which can be used in your organisation, if necessary.
 Through appropriate application of the standard technical, organisational, personnel, and infrastructural security safeguards recommended for IT-Grundschutz, a security level is reached for the business processes being analysed that is appropriate and adequate to protect business-related information having normal protection requirements.
 Furthermore, the safeguards in the IT-Grundschutz Catalogues not only form a basis for IT systems and applications requiring a high level of protection, but also provide an even higher level of security in many areas.”
 The idea is basically for users to thumb through the catalogue and select standard controls for the situations they face, forming the baseline onto which additional security controls may then be added where necessary.

 COBIT Control OBjectives in IT

-COBIT from ISACA (formerly known as the IS Audit and Control Association and still known as a professional body representing IT auditors) has matured from quite modest beginnings as a guide for computer auditors on best practice IT management controls into a comprehensive model or tool to guide the implementation of sound IT governance processes/systems.
+COBIT from ISACA (originally an acronym for the IS Audit and Control Association, now merely a string of characters) has matured from quite modest beginnings as a guide for computer auditors on best practice IT management controls into a comprehensive model or tool to guide the implementation of sound IT governance processes.

 ITU International Telecommunications Union